 Unfortunately, many of these tests provide supporting evidence for pancreatitis, but they can’t definitively diagnose the condition.
 The quickest, most accurate and reliable test is the pancreatic lipase immunoreactivity (PLI) test.
 The use of this blood test, along with the pet’s clinical signs and medical history, is currently the best way to diagnose pancreatitis.

 The goals of treatment for pancreatitis are to provide pain relief, keep the patient properly hydrated, control vomiting, provide nutritional support, and prevent complications.
-This almost always requires a stay in the hospital for several days.
+This can require a stay in the hospital for several days.

 Since pancreatitis is so painful, medications to control pain and reduce inflammation are also given.
 Other medications, including antibiotics (to help prevent bacterial infection of the abdominal organs), anti-nausea medications (if the pet is vomiting), and anti-diarrheals are also administered.

-Once the patient is stable and the pancreas becomes less inflamed, food is gradually reintroduced.
-If everything goes well, the pet is sent home on a bland, easily-digestible diet to prevent further pancreatic flare-ups.
+Once the pet is stable, they may be sent home with a bland, easily-digestible diet to prevent further pancreatic flare-ups.

 Most patients with mild pancreatitis who are treated promptly are able to recover without long-term damage.
 However, if the episode is severe (or if there are multiple episodes), a condition called “exocrine pancreatic insufficiency” (EPI) may develop.
 This affects the body’s ability to properly digest food, but fortunately it can be treated with a daily enzyme replacement powder.